 <div class="container_12"> <div class="grid_7 prefix_1"> <div class="grid_2 alpha"> ... </div> <div class="grid_3"> ... </div> <div class="grid_2 omega"> ... </div> </div> <div class="grid_3 suffix_1"> ... </div> </div>

 All modern monitors support at least 1024 × 768 pixel resolution.
 960 is divisible by 2, 3, 4, 5, 6, 8, 10, 12, 15, 16, 20, 24, 30, 32, 40, 48, 60, 64, 80, 96, 120, 160, 192, 240, 320 and 480.
 This makes it a highly flexible base number to work with.

 I drew inspiration from these individuals: Khoi Vinh, Cameron Moll, Olav Bjørkøy, Brandon Schauer, Jeff Croft, Mark Boulton, and Eric Meyer.
 Their work spurred me to create my own.
 I “stand on the shoulders of giants,” so to speak.

 In addition to design template files, there are app plugins for Photoshop and Fireworks included in the official download.
-Additionally, DMXzone has created a Dreamweaver extension and templates, available free to members of their site.
+Additionally, DMXzone has created a Dreamweaver extension, which is available free to members of their site.

 Web Designer Depot featured an article on writing less code by styling tags directly.
 Nettuts has both a tutorial and video.
 WooThemes wrote a post entitled “Why we love 960.gs.”
 There are also articles in Spanish and Swedish .

 The 960 Grid System is free to use, and may be repurposed to meet your specific needs.
 Several projects have already spun off, including versions built to be fluid and responsive.
 Additionally, it is has been adapted as a theme for Drupal.